 Capital Farm Credit's territory covers most of Texas except for the northeast quadrant.
 The acreage within this territory includes a broad spectrum of agriculture commodities, land types, production seasons and farming and ranching practices.
 This variety allows the association to have a loan portfolio comprised of a broad range of commodities with different influences, risks, opportunities and customers.
-While most of the production and revenue is generated by farmers and ranchers that are engaged in managing full scale operations, there are also many part-time farming and ranching operations.
-Part-time operators have revenue from nonagricultural sources and many of these operators invest heavily in their agriculture operations with their time and money, and as a result, may represent less risk to the association.
+While most of the production and revenue is generated by farmers and ranchers who are engaged in managing full scale operations, there are also many part-time farming and ranching operations.
+Part-time operators have revenue from nonagricultural sources and many of these operators invest heavily in their agriculture operations with their time and money, and as a result, further diversify the association's credit risks across the portfolio.

 The following is a review and outlook of some of the key commodities served by the association and a summary of industries that impact our part-time producers.
-The percentages shown were determined based on the outstanding loan volume tied to the specific type of operation or commodity as of December 31, 2013.
+The percentages shown were determined based on the outstanding loan volume tied to the specific type of operation or commodity as of December 31, 2014.